-3. Significant accounting policies:
+3. Material accounting policy information:

 The following is a summary of the significant accounting policies followed by the Trust:

 - (a) Financial instruments: - (i) Recognition, initial measurement and classification:

 Financial assets are classified based on the Trust's business model for managing the financial assets and contractual cash flow characteristics of the financial assets.
 There are three principal classification categories for financial assets: measured at amortized cost, fair value through other comprehensive income, and fair value through profit and loss ("FVTPL").